NexGenEmb/NexGenEmb/README.md

 # 👋 Hi, I'm Koketso Gerald Moeti

 ### Electrical Engineering Technology
-* **2025 TUT Department of Electrical Engineering Student Projects Exhibition Day Winner**

-I hold a BEngTech from Tshwane University of Technology with a dinstinction in Advancrd Embedded Systems and a Lean Six Sigma Yellow Belt.
+ **2025 TUT Department of Electrical Engineering Student Projects Exhibition Day Winner** BEngTech graduate from Tshwane University of Technology with a dinstinction in Advancrd Embedded Systems and a Lean Six Sigma Yellow Belt.

 ## 🔧 Technical Focus
 I build practical solutions at the intersection of hardware and software: